lleooNS/GildedRose_Refactoring_Kata/README.md

 Emily Bache has refactored the original code, making it available at [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-In this python version, the objective was to do a refactoring in the code, transforming the items into product classes.
-Added some tests too.
+In this python version, the objective was to do a refactoring in the code, transforming the items into product classes and added some tests too.

 # Gilded Rose Requirements Specification